We study solvers with variable pitch

 plot( p1, p2, size = (1000,450) )

-We have observed how the choice of solver determines the quality of the solution for rigid and non-rigid systems.
-The plane in which the pendulum oscillates does not make a complete reversal during the day: the angle of rotation depends on the geographical latitude.
+We have observed how the quality of the solution for rigid and non-rigid systems depends on the choice of a solver.
+The plane in which the pendulum oscillates does not make a complete turn during the day: the angle of rotation depends on the geographical latitude.

-We will construct a graph that will allow us to study in detail the speed and quality of different solvers on the task of modelling the Foucault pendulum.
-We will compare the results for different numerical integration methods and see how the energy of the system is conserved for different values of the relative error.
+Let's build a graph that will allow us to study in detail the speed and quality of work of different solvers on the Foucault pendulum simulation problem.
+We will compare the results for different numerical integration methods and see how the energy of the system is conserved at different relative error values.

-Running this script may take a few minutes, so to save time when running the script again you have the option of loading the data from a previously saved file results.bin
+It may take several minutes to execute this script, so to save time when running the script again, you have the option to download data from a previously saved file. results.bin.

 using Serialization